 As the family featured in the film has a daughter that is hearing impaired, they are familiar with communicating in sign language.
 And this is likely why they have made it as far as they have.
-The use of ASL allows them to satisfy the basic human need to communicate but to do so in a way that does not put their lives in as great of danger.
+The use of ASL allows them to satisfy the basic human need to communicate but to do so in a way that does not put their lives in such great danger.

 Bryan Woods, Scott Beck, and John Krasinski really deserve credit for a brilliant screenplay that relies more on silence than it does on spoken word.
 And I can’t praise director John Krasinski enough for sustaining nonstop suspense for a solid 90-minutes.
 It’s hard to think of another instance (in modern cinema) of a director using lack of sound to such terrifying effect.

-The scarcity of audible dialogue and the notion that any noise, no matter how minor, could signal ones demise or that of a loved one will likely have viewers on edge from the get go.
+The scarcity of audible dialogue and the notion that any noise, no matter how minor, could signal imminent demise or the demise of a loved one will likely have viewers on edge from the get go.
 Nearly any sound that does occur during the film’s runtime will make you want to jump out of your skin.
 As such, the entirety of the flick is almost unbearably tense.
 From start to finish, I was in a state of utter horror.
 Director John Krasinski masterfully ratchets up the tension with each passing minute.
 By the time the third act rolled around, I could hardly bear the suspense.
 It’s hard to recall a time in recent memory that I’ve been this tense watching a movie.

 In addition to tension you could cut with a knife, A Quiet Place also boasts beautiful cinematography and a series of expertly rendered shots.
 Tightly framed sequences induce a sense of claustrophobia in the viewer that make the tension even more palpable.